guillaumegete/diskmakerx/README.md

 So be aware that the main.applescript file https://github.com/guillaumegete/diskmakerx/blob/main/Scripts/main.applescript in the project should be renamed _main.scpt_ to properly use it directly with Script Debugger or Script Editor.

-Also, I do not provid icons for the app.
+Also, I do not provid the main icon for the app, which remains my property.
 Please bring your own stuff :-)